mmondics/openshift-intro/README.md

 ![navigation-bar.png](/images/navigation-bar.png)

-Note: These buttons display on each page of the OpenShift console.
+These buttons display on each page of the OpenShift console.
 Note that the Applications button might be missing from your screen, depending on your credentials and which applications are currently deployed on the cluster.

 By default, the menu on the left side of the page should be activated and displaying the cluster menu.
+However, if your screen is sized too small, you may need to click the Menu button to expand it.

 4. In the left-side menu, **select the Administrator perspective** if it isn't already showing.